 Where to stay: The 4*+ Norefjell Ski & Spa is a fantastic option for families looking for a bit of relaxation time away from school and work.
 The hotel has an award-winning adults-only spa with an outdoor hot tub, saunas and an infinity pool where you can loosen up in the warm waters while overlooking stunning views.
 For the kids, there is an indoor swimming pool and a 16-metre indoor climbing wall in the reception area, so none of you will want to leave in a hurry!

 How to get there: You won't need to travel far to enjoy the tranquillity of Norefjell.
-It's just a 2 hour transfer from Oslo airport to reach this secluded resort up in the mountains.
+It's just a two-hour flight to Oslo and then less than a two hour transfer.

 What our customers say: "It was nice being able to ski as a family group from the very top to the bottom just skiing blues & greens, without needing to take a lift, and even at Easter we skied/boarded over some virgin powder... with very few people on the slopes... looking at some very beautiful panoramas - perfect." - Paul Ross

-With snow-sure conditions even in late-season and a ski area with gentle slopes perfectly suited to learning, Easter in Beitostølen offers the ideal introduction to skiing for families and first-timers.
+With snow-sure conditions even in late-season and a ski area with gentle slopes perfectly suited to learning, Easter in Beito (Beitostølen) offers the ideal introduction to skiing for families and first-timers.

 Where to stay: The 4* Radisson Blu Resort is a good option for an all-round, family-focused accommodation experience with a range of room types and excellent facilities.
 The 4* Riddertunet, new for this winter, is another fantastic choice, with all rooms featuring a balcony overlooking the Beitostølen valley.